 I found out about the Institute of Code while I was living in San Francisco and saw a few of the travel bloggers I follow go and try the program.
 For me, this was a dream!
 A luxury coding and yoga camp in Bali!?
 Count me in.

-Side Note: Institute of Code comes with a Villa included in the price of the retreat, but after the retreat, I stayed in multiple luxury villas in Bali because they are super affordable if you have a group of friends to go with!
+Institute of Code comes with a Villa included in the price of the retreat, but after the retreat, I stayed in multiple luxury villas in Bali because they are super affordable if you have a group of friends to go with!
 Here are a few places to book: AirBnB Bali & LuxuryRetreat Bali Villas.

 As for Institute of Code, I’ve always had a thing for designing web pages because I’ve had 4 blogs in my life and a Myspace, of course (haha).
 I’ve found myself spending hours upon hours in the code trying to teach myself.
-Finally, I found a place that I could learn how to do it in a magical location.
+Finally, I found a place where I could learn how to do it in a magical location.

 So, I signed up for the IOC newsletter and one day I got an email saying that they were doing a scholarship for their camp in Bali!
 On a whim, I decided to apply for the scholarship and a few weeks later I found out I got it!
 I was soo soo excited but found out that it was going to be really soon and it wasn’t going to work out with my schedule in Laos at all.
 Luckily, they were super flexible with me and I got to go to the next class in March.

 After backpacking and staying in hostels for a really long time, this was exactly what I was craving.
 Somewhere to stay for a while, not move my bags and unpack, and have the ultimate experience in luxury was the DREAM.
 We stayed in a luxury villa complete with yoga twice a day, an amazing chef, an infinity pool and views out to the rice paddy fields.

 This was one of the coolest things I could have done for myself and my future career.